currymike123/CS1/week12/week12_arrayList.md

 We have been using arrays to store data in our programs.
 Arrays are a fixed size, which means that once you create an array, you cannot change its size.

 In your lab you created an array and then had to add one more item to it.
 You had to create a new array and copy all the items from the old array to the new array.
-This is clumbersome and error prone.
+It's cumbersome to manage arrays in this way.
+Lucky for us, Java has a solution for us.

 Java has a class called `ArrayList` that is part of the `java.util` package.
 An `ArrayList` is a dynamic array that can grow or shrink in size.